-Hamas and Israel begin prisoner exchange before Gaza summit
+Hamas and Israel exchange captives, detainees before Gaza summit

 - list 4 of 4Hamas releases first batch of Israeli captives under ceasefire deal

-Meanwhile, preparations for the release of Palestinian prisoners held in Israeli jails were progressing, with buses seen outside the Ofer military prison, in the occupied West Bank, where many of the Palestinian prisoners due to be released were held.

-A spokesperson for Prime Minister Benjamin Netanyahu’s office said the prisoners would be released once Israel received confirmation that all the living captives were on Israeli territory.
+In Israel, the Ministry of Foreign Affairs confirmed that all 20 living captives were back in Israeli territory.

-Israel’s Ministry of Foreign Affairs, in a post on X, identified the captives released in the first group as Guy Gilboa Dalal, 24, Eitan Mor, 25, Matan Angrest, 22, Alon Ohel, 24, Gali and Ziv Berman, both 28, and Omri Miran, 48.
+It identified the captives released in the first group as Guy Gilboa-Dalal, 24, Eitan Mor, 25, Matan Angrest, 22, Alon Ohel, 24, Gali and Ziv Berman, both 28, and Omri Miran, 48.

 Families were reunited with their loved ones before the released captives were flown to hospitals for medical treatment.

-Reporting from Amman, Jordan, Al Jazeera’s Nour Odeh said the released captives were “reported to be in reasonable condition, walking without needing medical assistance”.
+Reporting from Amman, Jordan, on the first release, Al Jazeera’s Nour Odeh said the captives were “reported to be in reasonable condition, walking without needing medical assistance”.

 Ohel’s parents told The Times of Israel that their son “looks amazing” and is “standing on his own two feet”, while Mor’s mother told Ynet News that her son “looks great, although thin and pale”.